chinamike65/hugo-tuolesi/content/book4/book4en.md

 (3) The Dharma Precepts of Receiving Goodness

-3. Paramita of Endureance of Humiliation
+3. Paramita of Renunciation

-(1) Hurt tolerance
+(1) Tolerance of Pain

 (2) Tolerance of Suffering

 (3) Practicing Forbearance

-4. Paramita of Diligence
+4. Paramita of Persistence

 (1) Armored diligence